 It should come as no surprise that marketers measure everything.
 By being meticulous about key metrics, you can start refining your email marketing efforts and generate better results.

-There are several different analytics you can track with email marketing, such as sent, delivered, deliverability rate, hard bounces, soft bounces, open rate, clicks, click-through rate, click to open rate, unsubscribed, and unsubscribe rate.
+You can track several different analytics with email marketing, such as sent, delivered, deliverability rate, hard bounces, soft bounces, open rate, clicks, click-through rate, click to open rate, unsubscribed, and unsubscribe rate.

 Four basic metrics you’ll want to follow are:

 • Open rate.
-This tells you how many people open your email, indicating how well you’ve built a relationship with prospects and customers.
+This tells you how many people open your email, indicating how well you’ve built relationships with prospects and customers.
 Ideally, people should be excited to read your emails and open them quickly.
-If your open rate is low, it usually means you have a lot of unengaged recipients and have work to do to provide value to these subscribers.
+If your open rate is low, it usually means you have many unengaged recipients and work to do to provide value to these subscribers.
 The average open rate varies by industry, ranging from 25-47%.

 • Click-through rate (CTR).
 The click-through rate shows how many people clicked on a link (if any) in your email.
 CTR is a cornerstone of email marketing because it is a good indicator of whether the message was relevant and the offer compelling enough to act.
 A low CTR could indicate your message is either not well targeted or not getting through, or your content needs improving.
 Newsletters generally have a higher CTR than promotional and transactional messages.
 Across all industries, the average click-through rate is about 7-8%.